pepkit/divvy/docs/configuration.md

 # The divvy configuration file

 At the heart of `divvy` is a the *divvy configuration file*, or `DIVCFG` for short.
 This is a `yaml` file that specifies a user's available *compute packages*.
 Each compute package represents a computing resource; for example, by default we have a package called `local` that populates templates to simple run jobs in the local console, and another package called `slurm` with a generic template to submit jobs to a SLURM cluster resource manager.
 Users can customize compute packages as much as needed.

+## Configuration file priority lookup

+When `divvy` starts, it checks a few places for the `DIVCFG` file.
+First, the user may may specify a `DIVCFG` file when invoking `divvy` either from the command line (with `--config`) or from within python.
+If the file is not provided, `divvy` will next look file in the `$DIVCFG` environment variable.
+If it cannot find one there, then it will load a default configuration file with a few basic compute packages.
+We recommend setting the `DIVCFG` environment variable as the most convenient use case.

+## Customizing your configuration file

+The easiest way to customize your computing configuration is to edit the default configuration file.
+To get a fresh copy of the default configuration, use `divvy init -c custom_divvy_config.yaml`.
+This will create for you a config file along with a folder containing all the default templates.

 Here is an example `divvy` configuration file:

 ```{console}
 compute_packages: